AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to undo a comment, the comment does not undo and the user sees the following error:

-Error
-403: You do not have sufficient access to delete this Note /attask/api-internal/NOTE
+[!UICONTROL Error 403: You do not have sufficient access to delete this Note /attask/api-internal/NOTE]

 **New limitation to the number of characters in an update in Preview**

 *Updates*

-To improve the performance of the Updates area, we have introduced a  new limit to the number of characters that you can enter in an update or a reply to an existing update.
+To improve the performance of the [!UICONTROL Updates] area, we have introduced a  new limit to the number of characters that you can enter in an update or a reply to an existing update.
 The new limit is 15,000 characters.
 This update did not change the number of characters allowed when using the API.
 The API character limit for updates is 4,000.

 **Error when uploading attachment from [!DNL Workfront] for Outlook integration**